Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 #### [](#Files7)File(s):
 - conspiracy_nut.tar.gz

-The first thing I did for this challenge was extracted the file and recieved a memory dump file titled `conspiracy_nut.dump`.
+The first thing I did for this challenge was extracted the file and received a memory dump file titled `conspiracy_nut.dump`.

 From the description of this challenge we are given a hint, we need to extract a missing image that presumably will have a flag.

 For this challenge I used `Volatility 2.5` to extract information from the memory dump in an attempt to find the flag.

-One of the first things that I did within Volatility was to check the imageinfo, giving me a little bit of information on the operating system type and some basic hardware information from the system that took this dump.
+One of the first things that I did within Volatility was to check the `imageinfo`, giving me a little bit of information on the operating system type and some basic hardware information from the system that took this dump.

 ![image](https://user-images.githubusercontent.com/101006959/235036178-3f615c8e-4e99-472f-aade-20ab3cb0fe14.png)